menu icon

 Belle's Billowed Skirt

 • Belle's skirt is just plain fun to make!
-You will need 3 (11") pieces of elastic.
-About ¼" or slightly wider.
-Pin onto skirt.
+You will need 3 (11") pieces of elastic, about ¼" or slightly wider.
+Pin onto the skirt.
 One in the center and one 2 scallops away to the right and also to the left.
-Starting at the bottom, sew elastic to skirt, pulling and stretching it as you go, ending at the base of the first row of gathering stitches.
-The skirt is 16" long and the elastic is only 11" long.
+Starting at the bottom, sew elastic to the skirt, pulling and stretching it as you go, ending at the base of the first row of gathering stitches.
+The skirt is 16" long, and the elastic is only 11" long.
 The difference is what makes the skirt scrunch up and billow.

 yellow fabric skirt with elastic sewn in vertical rows